evilsocket/arc/README.md

     make vendor_get
     make

+If you want to build for `arm` from another architecture (ie: you're building for your Raspberry Pi from your laptop):

+    # on your laptop
+    sudo apt-get install gcc-arm-linux-gnueabi
+    cd arc/arcd
+    env CC=arm-linux-gnueabi-gcc CGO_ENABLED=1 GOOS=linux GOARM=6 GOARCH=arm make

 Now copy the `sample_config.json` file to a new `config.json` file, customize it and run the `arc` web application:

     ./arcd -config config.json -app ../arc